Self-Hosted

 Models

-Model Display Name Access Status Health Order Actions
+Model Display Name Access Health Order Actions

-Cowork Agent 2 Teams active 2/2 OK
+Cowork Agent 2 Teams 2/2 OK

-LLM Council 2 Teams active 1/1 OK
+LLM Council 2 Teams 1/1 OK

 Anthropic